 In order to have appropriate stock onsite, hardcopy (CD or USB) editions of ECS Transactions are available on a preorder-only basis.
 After the preorder period has passed, full issues of ECST will only be available for purchase as an electronic download (PDF).
 After the meeting, print-on-demand softcover editions will be made available via our print-on-demand vendor, Curran Associates.

-Dallas ECS Transactions issues will be available for preorder from February 2019 through the early bird meeting registration deadline (April 22, 2019).
+Dallas ECS Transactions issues will be available for preorder from February 2019 through the early meeting registration deadline (April 22, 2019).
 All preordered copies will be available for pickup onsite at the meeting only and will not be shipped.

 ECST submission deadlines: 235th ECS Meeting